-2. implement the morphological rules (e.g. [-vbd] translates into -ed for regular verbs, but behaves differently for irregular ones) and orthographic rules (e.g. hospitalized and not hospitalizeed).

-Affix Selection and Morphotactics The issue of finite-state morphotactics is rather straightforward from a formal language viewpoint: the various orderings can be stored in a simple finite state automaton over the lexicon as alphabet.
-This automaton can then be turned into one over the Latin alphabet plus POS tags and a morpheme boundary marker "-"-which we will denote by Σ from now on-, and further minimized.

-The automaton of Figure 2.1 presents morphotactics that derive for instance hospitalizations (hospital-ize-ation[-nns]) or hospitalized (hospital-ize[-vbd]).
-What is the linguistic value of such a finite automaton representation?

-- For one thing, it merely stores information about the possible combinations without providing any rationale.
-Consider for instance the rules of adjective suffixing with the comparative -er: the general rule is that adjectives of two syllables or less can use it, like sadder (produced by sad[-jjr]) or nicer (nice[-jjr]), but not the adjectives with more than two syllables, like curiouser or eleganter (see Pesetsky, 1985, for a related discussion).
-Contrast these affixation constraints with those of un- on adjectives: we can have unwell, unhappy, or uncheerful, but not unill, unsad or unsorrowful.
+2. implement the morphological rules (e.g. [-vbd] translates into -ed for regular verbs, but behaves differently for irregular ones) and orthographic rules (e.g. hospitalised and not \hospitaliseed).
+Affix Selection and Morphotactics.
+The issue of finite-state morphotactics is rather straightforward from a formal language viewpoint: the various orderings can be stored in a simple finite state automaton over the lexicon as alphabet.
+This automaton can then be turned into one over the Latin alphabet plus POS tags and a morpheme boundary marker "-"-which we will denote by $\Sigma$ from now on-, and further minimised.
+The automaton of Figure 2.1 presents morphotactics that derive for instance hospitalisations (hospital-ize-ation[-nns]) or hospitalised (hospital-ize[-vbd]).
+What is the linguistic value of such a finite automaton representation? - For one thing, it merely stores information about the possible combinations without providing any rationale.
+Consider for instance the rules of adjective suffixing with the comparative -er: the general rule is that adjectives of two syllables or less can use it, like sadder (produced by sad[-jjr]) or nicer (nice[-jjr]), but not the adjectives with more than two syllables, like \curiouser or \eleganter (see Pesetsky, 1985, for a related discussion).
+Contrast these affixation constraints with those of un- on adjectives: we can have unwell, unhappy, or uncheerful, but not \unill, \unsad or \unsorrowful.
 The explanation is that un- can only apply to an adjective with a positive connotation (usually attributed to Zimmer, 1964).
 Such phonological and semantic explanations are absent from the automaton model. - Another issue comes from duplication of some parts of the automaton (Karttunen, 1983; Sproat, 1992).
-For example, contrast enjoyable (en-joy-able) and enrichable (en-rich-able) with the incorrect joyable and richable: in these examples, the -able suffix is only acceptable if the en- prefix is present, resulting in duplication in the automaton in order to record whether enwas added or not.
+For example, contrast enjoyable (en-joy-able) and enrichable (en-rich-able) with the incorrect \joyable and \richable: in these examples, the -able suffix is only acceptable if the en prefix is present, resulting in duplication in the automaton in order to record whether en-was added or not.
 This seems to indicate that the finite state model is not perfectly adequate; for instance a more compact representation would be obtained through pushdown automata.

 Figure 2.2: A transducer for rewrite rule (2.2).
-Question marks ?:? stand for a:a for all $a \in \Sigma$.

-Morphological and Orthographic Rules A natural way to represent morphological and orthographic rules is to use string rewrite systems.
-The formation of begged out of the stem beg and the affix -ed can be explained as an application of the morphological rule followed by the orthographic rule to beg[-vbn].
-The one-step derivation relation $\stackrel{R}{\Rightarrow}$ defined by a finite string rewrite system R is a rational relation, which can also be expressed as $Id{\Sigma^} \cdot (\sum{u \to v \in R} u:v) \cdot Id{\Sigma^}$.
-For instance this corresponds to
+Question marks ?:? stand for a:a for all $a \in \Sigma$ .
+Morphological and Orthographic Rules.
+A natural way to represent morphological and orthographic rules is to use string rewrite systems.
+The formation of begged out of the stem beg and the affix -ed can be explained as an application of the morphological rule $$[-vbn] \rightarrow -ed$$ (2.1) followed by the orthographic rule $$g-e \rightarrow gge$$ (2.2) to $\operatorname{beg}[-\operatorname{vbn}]$ .
+The one-step derivation relation $\stackrel{R}{\Rightarrow}$ defined by a finite string rewrite system R is a rational relation, which can also be expressed as $\operatorname{Id}{\Sigma^} \cdot (\sum{u \to v \in R} u : v) \cdot \operatorname{Id}{\Sigma^}$ .
+For instance this corresponds to $$\operatorname{Id}{\Sigma^} \cdot \operatorname{g-e:gge} \cdot \operatorname{Id}{\Sigma^}$$ (2.3) for the one-rule system consisting of rule (2.2), which can be implemented by a finite transducer, as the one of Figure 2.2 for (2.2).
+The remainder of this section is dedicated to the translation from string rewriting formalisms into finite state transducers: Section 2.1.3 presents a formalism of cascaded phonological rules to this end.
+See Koskenniemi and Church (1988) for another formalism of parallel rewrites.

-$$[-vbn] \rightarrow -ed$$ (2.1)